silzai/ObsidianNotes/Notes/RandomStudyNotes/AdvancedDatabase/7-Recovery.md

 	2)  transaction commits: commit T1
 	3) transaction reads: read T1
 	4) transaction writes: write T1

+>[!important] Checkpoints
+>- A checkpoint record is written into the log periodically at that point when the system writes out to the database on disk all DBMS buffers that have been modified.
+>- As a consequence of this, all transactions that have their (commit, T) entries in the log before a (checkpoint) entry do not need to have their WRITE operations redone in case of a system crash, since all their updates will be recorded in the database on disk during checkpointing.

 - A log may grow very large, so we need checkpointing, to take a checkpoint:
 	- temporarily suspend all transactions